Skip to Content

 Hip Pointers

-A hip pointer is a deep bruise to the ridge of bone on the upper outside of your hip.
+Hip pointers are bruises to the ridge of the bone on the upper outside of the hip.

 I